In response to The Daily Post’s writing prompt: “Trick Questions.”

 Where do I think they went?

-Over the passing month’s I have provided the same statement which reads as follows.
+Over the years I have provided the same answer.
 It is my opinion, the whole ordeal was a disappearing trick and a treat for their return. 🙂